About the course

 Course components:

-• study of past Aboriginal and European/settler cultures
+- study of past Aboriginal and Euro-Canadian histories

 A general information session may be offered in April for those who are interested in learning more about the course and meeting some of the instructors.
 For inquiries, call or email Cathy Crinnion at 416.661.6600 ext.5323 or ccrinnion@trca.on.ca